alyonaserdiuk/website-rick-and-morty/README.md

 # website-rick-and-morty

-A simple website for a school course
+A simple website for EPAM DevOps online learning program.

 Preview of the website can be found in the preview folder.